haritsrm/terraform-bulk-importer/README.md

 Add `modules` and `values` file for adding list of modules and params that would be imported into your project state.

 Then run `terraform-bulk-importer <DIR> -i` for import and `terraform-bulk-importer <DIR> -rm` for remove imported state.

+## Supports
+For now this tool only support for UNIX machine.